skip to content

 https://grace-livingstone.com/

-Grace Livingstone is an affiliated lecturer at Centre of Latin American Studies, University of Cambridge, and a visiting research fellow at the Institute of Latin American Studies, School of Advanced Studies, University of London.
+Dr Grace Livingstone is an affiliated lecturer at Centre of Latin American Studies, University of Cambridge.

 Her research interests include US and British foreign policy towards Latin America, and the impact private corporations and social movements have on policy-making.
-She also works on drugs policy in Colombia, and Latin America.
+She has also worked on drugs policy in Colombia, and Latin America.

 She is the author of Britain and the Dictatorships of Argentina and Chile, 1973-82: Foreign Policy, Corporations and Social Movements (Palgrave Macmillan, 2018); America’s Backyard: The United States and Latin America from the Monroe Doctrine to the War on Terror (Zed Books, 2009); and Inside Colombia: Drugs, Democracy and War (Latin America Bureau/Rutgers University Press, 2003).